gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The 'group_policies' parameter SHOULD be present and includes a list of parameters indicating particular policies enforced in the group.
 For instance, it can indicate the method to achieve synchronization of sequence numbers among group members (see Appendix E of {{I-D.ietf-core-oscore-groupcomm}}).

 Finally, the joining node uses the information received in the join response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
-From then on, the joining node can exchange group messages secured with OSCORE as described in Section 6 of {{I-D.ietf-core-oscore-groupcomm}}.
+From then on, the joining node can exchange group messages secured with OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.

 If the application requires backward security, the Group Manager SHALL generate updated security parameters and group keying material, and provide it to all the current group members (see {{sec-group-rekeying-process}}).